LandRegistry/govuk-frontend-jinja/README.md

 - [Matt Shaw](https://github.com/matthew-shaw) (Primary maintainer)
 - [Andy Mantell](https://github.com/andymantell) (Original author)

+See the full list of [contributors on GitHub](https://github.com/LandRegistry/govuk-frontend-jinja/graphs/contributors)

 ## Support

 This software is provided _"as-is"_ without warranty.
 Support is provided on a _"best endeavours"_ basis by the maintainers and open source community.